-How to Make Career Decision: Flip the Script
+How to Make Career Decisions: Flip the Script

 Three of the most important decisions young adults will make involve their major, their college, and their career.
 How should students make those decisions and, more importantly, in what order?
 Some students may pick the college they’d like to attend based on location, recommendations, or their parent’s alma mater.
 After a few semesters at school, they may finally settle on a major.
 Then, in the few months before graduation, students finally consider the types of careers they’d like to have.